Now Available — Access Server 2.11.0 Update

 Access Server 2.11.0 Supports SAML Single Sign-On Authentication

 The latest release of OpenVPN Access Server supports identity federation with SAML (Security Assertion Markup Language).
-You can now use a third-party SAML IdP to 1) establish SSO access to the administration and client portals, and 2) authenticate prior to VPN connection.
+You can now use a third-party SAML IdP to 1) establish SSO access to the client portal, and 2) authenticate prior to VPN connection.

 The industry standard SAML 2.0 is used to securely exchange SAML assertions passing information about a user between a SAML authority (aka identity provider or IdP), and a SAML consumer (aka service provider or SP).
 Access Server authentication service uses this information to provide federated single sign-on (SSO) for users authorized to use the VPN.